appleseedhq/appleseed/sandbox/samples/python/studio/plugins/textureprocessor/README.md

 Warning
 =======

 This plugin will currently only work on Linux.
 It requires either the PySide or the PyQt4 Python module.
-It will be fully supported in the next release of appleseed.
+It will be fully supported in a future release of appleseed.

 Installation